enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

    verification before proceeding.
 7. Click **Complete Purchase**

+//add a picture

-It will take around 10 mins to register your domain, and you can keep going the next steps (2. replicate API stack and 3. replicate data) first.
+It will take around 10 mins to register your domain.
 You will configure a certificate in AWS Certificate Manager and a health check in Route53 later.

 For the remainder of this workshop we will use `example.com` as to